-Agency Fund.
-Agency funds are custodial in nature and do not involve the measurement of operating results.
-An agency fund is used to account for assets the Town holds on behalf of others.
-The Town bills and collects taxes for the Town of Indian Beach.
+Custodial Fund.
+Custodial funds are used to report fiduciary activities that are not required to be reported in pension (and other employee benefit) trust funds, investment funds, or private purpose trust funds.
+The custodial fund is used to account for assets the Town holds on behalf of others that meet certain criteria.
+The Town bills and collects property taxes for the Town of Indian Beach.